Petitoto/pyjectify/README.md

 # Use direct syscalls to operate on proc2 (memory read / write / protect, thread creation...)
 proc2.process.ntdll = syscall

-# Inject the module directly from memory into proc2, at a random location and without copying PE headers
+# Inject the module directly from memory into proc2, at a random location and without PE headers
 proc2.inject.memory_loader(module, prefer_base_addr=False, copy_headers=False)
 ```